Overall Priorities and Objectives

 - Conduct a US national survey of RCD positions to capture specific information on RCD individuals, their current position, and their outlook on RCD as a profession.

 The survey was open in Summer 2021.
 The data is currently being analyzed.
-Results will be shared in 2022.
+Results will be shared in 2022, including at the RDAP Summit and PEARC22.
+See the product list on the main working group page.

 - Scott Yockel (co-chair) – Harvard University